FAQ- Frequently Asked Questions

 • Who is required to carry flood insurance and who is eligible for flood insurance under the National Flood Insurance Program (NFIP)?

 • Most lenders require property owners to carry flood insurance under the NFIP for structures within the Special Flood Hazard Area (SFHA) as determined by the currently effective FIRM.
+However, lenders may require property owners to carry flood insurance even for buildings outside of the SFHA.

 • A standard homeowners insurance policy does not cover flood damage.